 “Great as-is, and with a little amaretto, you can pretend you’re at your favorite restaurant,” writes one reviewer of Camino Dark Hot Chocolate.
-Or add a little kick to their cup with the Chili & Spice flavour.
-Both flavours are Fair Trade Certified, organic and kosher – what’s not to love?
+Or add a little extra sweetness to their cup with the maple hot chocolate flavour.
+Both flavours are Fair Trade Certified and organic – what’s not to love?

-Looking for a gift for a committed (or aspiring) runner?
-Give the present of their next personal best.
+Looking for a gift for a committed runner or someone who has a running resolution?
+Give the present a start line.
 Pick them up an entry to an MEC race on their local roads and trails.
 Races range from beginner-friendly 5Ks to Boston-qualifier marathons to rugged trail races.

-8. A gift card to test new gear
+6. A gift card to try something new

 Sure, their gear closet is full, but they’re always keen to try out a new activity.
 Load an e-gift card with the cost of a one-day rental for snowshoes or a SUP, and help them fall in love with a new pastime.

 If they’re ready to seek out untouched powder beyond the boundaries of their local ski hill, the most important piece of equipment they’ll need is the knowledge to keep themselves and their buddies safe.
-Sign them up for an Avalanche Skills Training course from Avalanche Canada or Avalanche Québec so they’ll be prepared.
+Sign them up for an avalanche training course from Avalanche Canada or Avalanche Québec so they’ll be prepared.
 Plus, during the course they can rent avalanche safety gear for free from MEC.

 They might have an awesome camp stove, but it isn’t going to run itself.
 Pick up a few canisters or a bottle of fuel so they can keep the flames hot and the tasty meals coming.